SquareSR/alternative-red-routes/Race-Route/README.md

 | 2-11   | Do Gentleman                            |
 | 12-24  | Do Gentleman if you want to play safely |

-> Important note for shopping: **always buy items in the order that they are listed in this guide**.
-Doing so is both the fastest way to buy the items and sets up our inventory in the correct order.

-Shopping:
-- Buy:
+Vermillion Mart:
 - 6 Repels
 - 4 Parlyz Heals

-Menu before Cut bush:
+Cut Menu:
-- Teach TM11 (Bubblebeam) over PS (slot 4)
+- Teach TM11 (BB) over Slot 4 (PS)
 - [Rare Candy if you fought the Gentleman]
-- Teach HM01 to Paras
+- Teach HM01 (Cut) to Paras
 - Teach TM28 (Dig) to Paras
 - Use Cut

-Surge Cans Manip
+Do Cans Manip

 **Surge**
 - Voltorb: